Results may vary

 Tony beat diabetes and wonders why so much wrong dietary advice is given diabetics

 “Like everyone in my family I have always had a weight problem.
 Then, last year, after feeling strange for several months, my sister, who has been diabetic for 25 years, tested me with her meter and my blood sugar was 491.
 She dragged me to the ER where I was given two shots of insulin, and a meal that included turkey, gravy, a box of sweetened cranberry juice and chocolate pudding which my sister advised me not to eat.
 After paying the $2,400 tab, I was instructed to make an appointment with an endocrinologist and sent home with a prescription for Metformin, daily aspirin and no dietary advice.
 My sister suggested buying a meter on the way home.

-A few days later, seeing an endocrinologist, was another eye opener.
-As soon as he walked into the room, without even looking at me or my meter which I brought with me with 80 stored blood sugar readings, he said “you need insulin.”
-Then he started to do a physical and said “you need to be hospitalized with an IV because you’re dehydrated; do you have medical insurance?”
-When I said “no,” he said “get some Pedialyte and Gatorade and drink six glasses of each per day.”
+Seeing an endocrinologist was another eye opener.
+As soon as he walked into the room, without even looking at me or my meter which had 80 stored blood sugar readings, he said “you need insulin.”
+Then he did a physical and said “you need to be hospitalized with an IV because you’re dehydrated; do you have medical insurance?”
+When I said no, he said “get some Pedialyte and Gatorade and drink six glasses of each per day.”
 I asked “don’t those drinks have sugar in them?”
 He said “not really.”
 He gave me a prescription for Januvia ($400 for 100 tablets) and directed me to take two a day.
 He then handed me an 1800 calorie/day diet and disappeared.